ror-community/ror-site/content/blog/2026-03-23-europepmc-scilifelab-ror.md

 {{< figure src="/img/blog/europepmc/Europe-PMC-Extended-Logo.png" class="featured-figure" alt="Europe PMC logo." >}}

 Europe PMC has [long been at the forefront of ROR adoption](https://ror.org/tags/europe-pmc).
-In their latest ROR-related project, they've added over 16,500 ROR IDs to publication metadata to help their partner SciLifeLab, a major research facility and funder, surface over 15 years of research publications made possible by SciLifeLab's support.
+In their latest ROR-related project, they've used ROR in publication metadata to help their partner SciLifeLab, a major research facility and funder, make almost 17,000 linked research publications discoverable on Europe PMC.
 Read on to learn more about this important open metadata initiative.

 ---